Personal Injury Litigation and Settlements in Maryland

 Tell us about your personal injury or accident claim today for help deciding whether to litigate or settle

 Before you can decide whether to litigate or request an injury settlement, you need to determine whether you have a valid personal injury claim.
-Contact us or call the Maryland personal injury attorneys of Plaxen & Adler, P.A. at 410-730-7737 to discuss your injuries during a free initial consultation.
+Contact us or call the Maryland personal injury attorneys of Plaxen Adler Muncy, P.A. at 410-730-7737 to discuss your injuries during a free initial consultation.
 We offer 10 convenient locations throughout Maryland, including in Baltimore and Columbia, to better serve you.